[Toy Review] FusyFun WAVE Anal Toy for Two

 [Toy Review] Yoyolemon Rabbit Vibrator

 I’ve long had a mixed relationship with rabbit vibrators.
-Over the years I’ve tried some absolute gems, a lot of middle-of-the-road and fine-but-ultimately-forgottable toys, and some total trash.
-I’ll be honest: I rarely reach for them when I’m masturbating or having sex with a partner.
+Over the years I’ve tried some absolute gems, a lot of middle-of-the-road and fine-but-ultimately-forgottable toys, and some that were really pretty bad.
+I’ll be honest: I rarely reach for them when I’m masturbating, and even more rarely when I’m using toys with a partner.

 This is partly because I have an on-again, off-again relationship with vaginal penetration (it’s fine and I enjoy it sometimes, but my clit will always be the key to my heart.)
 But it’s also because rabbit vibes tend to be so goddamn fiddly to use.
 By the time I’ve positioned a rabbit exactly right so that it’s stimulating my clit without poking me in the vaginal wall, and then messed around with different settings to get the “gentle on the vag, intense on the clit” combo I need to get off, I’m more likely to be annoyed and bored than turned on.